When: 18-Dec-2018 10:00

 Compared with other technologies, C and C++ pose unique and difficult challenges to the process of continuously writing and delivering quality code without security issues.
 The great power that a developer possesses over e.g. memory management results in the responsibility to write code that deals properly with object lifecycles, manages buffers correctly and many other aspects that have no equivalent in languages with automatic memory management.

-This hands-on course is focused on introducing developers to the most important mistakes that are made when writing C and C++ code, as well as how to properly mitigate them at the language and OS level and what exactly is the impact of such vulnerabilities – how an attacker could exploit buffer overflows, integer flaws or race conditions.
+This hands-on course is focused on introducing developers to the most critical mistakes that are made when writing C and C++ code, as well as how to properly mitigate them at the language and OS level and what exactly is the impact of such vulnerabilities – how an attacker could exploit buffer overflows, integer flaws or race conditions.
 The course is focused on the Linux platform, as many of the attack and mitigation techniques are OS-specific.

 - Buffer Overflows